GeorgeLychock/georgelychock-career/README.md

             -   Social Media Links
 -   ### Navigation Reqs
     -   Persistent Back button
-    -   ~~Persistent nav header on Smartphone viewports~~ Removed.
+    -   Persistent nav header on Smartphone viewports
-    -   Menu item should have respective icons
+    -   Menu items should have respective icons
+    -   No collaspable nav button on any viewports

 -   ### Future Reqs
+    -   <Capture furture release reqs here>

+### Release 1
+#### Requirements
+-    ##### Home
+    -   Apply a responsive structure to execute the wireframe objectives
+    -   Download button and connected text should float right, md and higher viewports
+    -   Alt text all links and images
+    -   Social media links will have circular backgrounds, with two sizes and colors, distinquishing more important links for the less important links

 ## Approved Features and Initial Release Strategy